nicvagn/NicLink/README.md

 ## Using the board on lichess with the board api

 In the ROOT/nic_soft/niclink_lichess dir create a dir called lichess_token. in this dir create a file called token.
 This will be a plain text file containing only the text of your lichess auth token.

 example:
      `filename: nic_sof/niclink_lichess/token`
      `content: lip_5PIkq4soaF3XyFGvelx`

 then cd .. and run python niclink_lichess

 It can play games that can be played w board API ( only tested rapid and classical ).

 The board will beap at you when an inncorect position is on the board.

 ## Use with gnu/linux:

-    In order to use NicLink as a user in the wheel group ( group can be arbitrary )
+In order to use NicLink as a user in the wheel group
+( group can be arbitrary )
 You must give the user read and write permissions for the Chessnut air.
 This can be done through a udev rule.

 create a 99-chessnutair.rules file: /etc/udev/rules.d/99-chessnutair.rules,
 with the following:

     SUBSYSTEM=="usb", ATTRS{idVendor}:="2d80", /
     ATTRS{idProduct}:="8002", GROUP="wheel", MODE="0660"

     # set the permissions for device files
     KERNEL=="hidraw*", GROUP="wheel", MODE="0660"

 my chessnutair has the following properties, if your's differs, adjust.

     ID:  {vendor id} 2d80 : {product id} 8002

     mount poin: /dev/hidraw2

 This gives wheel group access to all of your hidraw devices, but wheel usualy has sudo access so they have that anyway with sudo

 ## playing with stockfish

 > you can play with stockfish with NicLink!

 In order to do so, you should read ./play_stockfish/README.md for further info
+> be warned, I have not touched this in a while.
 ## Connect w bluetooth

 not mature enough to doc, but exists (Is a broken mess, save yourself)

 ## have something to add/suggest?